 (4) The school offers a flexible number of meetings, such as meetings in the morning or evening, and may provide, with funds provided under this part, transportation, child care, or home visits, as such services relate to parental involvement.

-Based on our school demographics, PFIS makes every effort to accommodate families from diverse backgrounds.
+Based on our school demographics, PFI makes every effort to accommodate families from diverse backgrounds.
 We offer our families during and after-school opportunities to be involved and engaged in our school operations.
 Pigeon Forge Intermediate School’s administration and teachers schedule conferences in morning, afternoon, and evening hours to accommodate differing schedules.
-Teachers at PFIS communicate their availability to parents for discussions or phone conferences before school, during their planning time, and after-school hours.
+Teachers at PFI communicate their availability to parents for discussions or phone conferences before school, during their planning time, and after-school hours.

-(5) Parents are involved in an organized, ongoing, and timely way, in the planning, review, and improvement of programs under this part, including the planning, review, and improvement of the school parental involvement policy and the joint development of the school-wide program plan under section 1114(b)(2), except that if a school has in place a process for involving parents in the joint planning and design of the school's programs, the school may use that process, if such process includes an adequate representation of parents of participating children.
+(5) Parents are involved in an organized, ongoing, and timely way, in the planning, review, and improvement of programs under this part, including the planning, review, and improvement of the school parental involvement policy and the joint development of the schoolwide program plan under section 1114(b)(2), except that if a school has in place a process for involving parents in the joint planning and design of the school's programs, the school may use that process, if such process includes an adequate representation of parents of participating children.

-The Parent Teacher Organization, which is comprised of the administration, teachers and staff, and parent representatives meet regularly throughout the school year.
-This group works together to provide input for the Parent Involvement Policy based on identified needs, input from families, and results from the annual Parent and Community Engagement Survey.
-Decisions and actions can be communicated through the school website.
+The Stakeholder Committee, consisting of administrators, teachers, staff, parent representatives, and community members, meets regularly throughout the school year.
+Together, they collaborate to provide input for the Parent Involvement Policy based on identified needs, family feedback, and the results of the annual Parent and Community Engagement Survey.
+Decisions and actions are shared via the school website and ParentSquare.

 (7) The school provides parents of participating children a description and explanation of the curriculum in use at the school, the forms of academic assessment used to measure student progress, and the proficiency levels students are expected to meet.